Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 See Medicare Advantage Plans for our 2026 offerings.

-EmblemHealth will continue to pay Medicare Advantage telehealth as usual during the government shutdown.
+EmblemHealth continued to pay Medicare Advantage telehealth as usual during the government shutdown.
 We have not made any changes to what or how we pay Medicare Advantage telehealth at this time.

 If Medicare-Medicaid dual-eligible individuals have their Part A and Part B cost share fully covered by their Medicaid plan or are Qualified Medicare Beneficiaries (QMBs), they are not responsible for their Medicare Advantage cost share for covered services.
 Please do not balance bill these members for any other costs.
 Any Medicare and Medicaid payments for services given to these members must be accepted as payment in full.